 You take in that first puff.

 As soon as you start, your brain begins to slow down.
-You spend the next 30-60 minutes in a meditative state.
+As a result, you spend the next 30-60 minutes in a meditative state.

 Good Cigar Experience vs. Activity

-You might argue that smoking a good cigar is not meditative during certain situations.
-This is one-hundred percent true.
-When you treat cigar smoking as an activity, rather than an experience, you will not experience the meditative effects.
-When you go out and play golf, and smoke while you play, smoking becomes an activity.
+Smoking a good cigar is not meditative during specific situations.
+When you treat cigar smoking as an activity rather than an experience, you will not experience the reflective effects.
+For example, when you go out and play golf and smoke while you play, smoking becomes an activity.
 It’s something you’re doing.
 You’re thinking about your golf game, about your next shot.
 You’re living in the future and analyzing your game.
-When you’re sitting on your porch, with a top-shelf cigar, it’s an experience.
+When you’re sitting on your porch with a top-shelf cigar, it’s an experience.
 When you’re focused on enjoying your cigars, you’re not thinking about the past or future.
 You’re in the present, enjoying the current experience.

-There’s nothing better at the end of a day than to calm yourself down with a good cigar.
-The next time someone gives you trouble for smoking a cigar, tell them “Hey!
+There’s nothing better than to calm yourself down with a good cigar.
+So the next time someone gives you trouble for smoking a cigar, tell them, “Hey!
 Be quiet!
 I’m meditating here.”